 If everything else is working yet your device still does not charge, then it is highly likely that there is a problem with your iPad.
-Either contact Apple, or bring it to an Apple Store or a third party repair shop as you will need a professional to look over it.
+Either contact Apple or bring it to an Apple Store or a third-party repair shop as you will need an iPad repair specialist to look over it.
 It may be due to a damaged battery, or damaged charge port, both of which are easily repairable.

-Slow iPad: One of the most infuriating thing you can encounter as a user, when your iPad suddenly decides to run with some lags and not its usual self, it is usually due to having a multitude of apps running at the same time.
+One of the most infuriating things you can encounter as a user when your iPad suddenly decides to run with some lags and not its usual self, it is usually due to having a multitude of apps running at the same time.

 First thing is to double-tap the Home button and swipe up on each open app or game to close it.
 For new iPads without the Home button, simply swipe up from the bottom of the Home screen and pause slightly in the middle to open the recently used apps list.

 Sometimes simply resetting the iPad may switch off all your apps currently running, so by following the steps in the first common problem, you can see if there are any other lags after doing so.